wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Using-Dym-Adj-of-Serialization-Order-for-Real-Time-DBMS.markdown

 write set has a non-empty intersection with its read set, then the upper bound of the interval is set to the old upper bound or the broadcasted commit timestamp, whichever is smaller.
-If the write set has a non-empty intersection with its write set, then the lower bound of the interval is set to the old lower bound or the broadcasted commit timestamp. whichever is larger.
+If the write set has a non-empty intersection with its write set, then the lower bound of the interval is set to the old lower bound or the broadcasted commit timestamp, whichever is larger.
 The FOCC-style interval adjustment serializes reading transactions with the transaction just committed, as if the commit operation logically happens after all uncommitted reads, and before all uncommitted writes.
 If in any of the above cases, the interval closes after the adjustment, i.e. the upper bound crosses the lower bound, then the current transaction must abort as it can no longer serialize with committed transactions.
 Otherwise, if a committing transaction passes validation, it enters write phase, in which all dirty values are written back and timestamps of data items are updated accordingly.

+In this paper, a concrete implementation is given by using locks.
+Two global data structures are proposed.
+One is a global transaction table, which stores active transactions and their read and write sets.
+The second is a lock table, which stores read and write locks taken on data items.
+Two lock modes are needed: Read lock are taken on reading or pre-writing a data item; Write locks are taken for items in the write set before the transaction attepmts to commit.